jaanga/lib/db/readme.md

 This repository is at an early and volatile stage.
 Not all licensing requirements may have been fully met let alone identified.
 It is the intension of the authors to play fair and all such requirements will either be met or the feature in question will turned off.

 ### Change Log

+2014-03-16 ~ Theo

+* Move the code of the HTML file and into a JavaScript file
+* Add universal IM capability
+* Make it easier to carry out global updates

 2014-03-15 ~ Theo